 Clinical and research training begin in the first year.
 In addition to required topical courses, during the first semester, students attend weekly research meetings during which one faculty member discusses her or his activities and interests.
 Thus, by the end of the first term, all students know what research is occurring in the department and can make informed decisions about the best match with their research interests.
 Students are encouraged to attend meetings of any and all research teams that interest them.
 Many students sit on more than one research team and participate in research projects sponsored by more than one faculty member, as our faculty are a rather collaborative group.

 As students develop proficiency in their clinical work at the PSC, they are placed in a variety of practicum settings at increasing levels of independence under the supervision of agency professional staff members.
-During the past two years, students have been placed at North Mississippi Regional Center in Oxford (for individuals with developmental/intellectual disabilities), Baptist Children’s Village (residential and non-residential services for children), world-famous St. Jude Children’s Research Hospital in Memphis (research-intensive placement), the Baddour Center (for adults with special needs), Communicare (therapy-intensive community mental health center), the Autism Center of Tupelo, the University Counseling Center, and Haven House (residential drug and alcohol treatment program).
+During the past two years, students have been placed at North Mississippi Regional Center in Oxford (for individuals with developmental/intellectual disabilities), Baptist Children’s Village (residential and non-residential services for children), world-famous St. Jude Children’s Research Hospital in Memphis (research-intensive placement), the Baddour Center (for adults with intellectual disabilities), Communicare (therapy-intensive community mental health center), the University Counseling Center, Stonewater Adolescent Recovery Center (adolescent substance use treatment program), and Haven House (residential drug and alcohol treatment program).
 More details about these sites can be found here.
 Additional practicum placements include administrative positions within the PSC and Psychological Assessment Clinic, as well as teaching positions (often as instructor of record for an undergraduate course) for those with academic career aspirations.

 The majority of our graduates over the last several years became post-doctoral fellows at university medical centers, VA medical centers, and counseling centers for their first position after graduation.
 From there, most stay on at those sites as full-time psychologists, are hired at other medical centers and other applied settings (eg, counseling centers, private practice), or obtain tenure-track faculty positions.
-Those seeking academic careers have obtained faculty jobs at West Virginia University, Virginia Commonwealth University, the University of Georgia, University of Nebraska, the University of Pittsburgh, Nova Southwestern University, Harvard School of Medicine, the University of Wyoming, Northern Iowa University, Eastern Washington University, Stephen F. Austin University, Brown University, University of Miami, North Texas State University, University of Mississippi School of Medicine, SIU-Carbondale, University of Louisiana-Lafayette, Duke University School of Medicine, Western Kentucky University, Metropolitan State University, and Pittsburg State University.
+Those seeking academic careers have obtained faculty jobs at institutions such as West Virginia University, Virginia Commonwealth University, the University of Georgia, University of Nebraska, the University of Pittsburgh, Nova Southwestern University, Harvard School of Medicine, the University of Wyoming, Northern Iowa University, Eastern Washington University, Stephen F. Austin University, Brown University, University of Miami, North Texas State University, University of Mississippi School of Medicine, SIU-Carbondale, University of Louisiana-Lafayette, Duke University School of Medicine, Western Kentucky University, Metropolitan State University, Morehouse School of Medicine, Southeast Missouri State, and Pittsburg State University.